CodyReichert/awesome-cl/README.md

 * [eql, eql5, eql5-android](https://gitlab.com/eql) - Embedded Qt4 and Qt5 Lisp, embedded in ECL, embeddable in Qt.
 Port of EQL5 to the Android platform.
 [MIT][200].
 * [bodge-nuklear](https://github.com/borodust/bodge-nuklear) - Wrapper over the [Nuklear](https://github.com/vurtun/nuklear) immediate mode GUI library.
 [MIT][200].

+Other utilities:

+* [file-select](https://github.com/Shinmera/file-select) -  A library to invoke the native system file dialog to select or create files.
+Zlib.

 See also this [demo to use Java Swing from ABCL](https://github.com/defunkydrummer/abcl-jazz).

 Mobile